FindArticles FindArticles

 • What the researchers found

-• Hard-coded keys and weak ciphers
+• Hard-coded keys, and weak ciphers

-• Opaque ownership and China links
+• Opaque ownership and China ties

 • Google Play’s oversight problem

-• What users can do now
+• What you can do

 • The bottom line